mnewberry/fdsel-analysis/README.md

 and `Rscript plot.R` reproduces most of the analysis.

-The novelty bias grid search (SI Section 5) is extremely computationally intensive and takes days to execute.
+The novelty bias grid search (SI Section 5) is extremely computationally intensive and takes dozens of CPU-days to execute.
 To run this analysis, uncomment the relevant lines from `run.sh`.

 ## Author